-Mass Spectrometry, also referred to as mass spec, is an analytical technique becoming increasingly important in bioscience research.
-This article will introduce you to this technique, how it works, and how it could be useful to you in your research.
-So let’s get started with your introduction to mass spectroscopy…
+Mass spectrometry, also referred to as mass spec or MS, is an analytical technique that is becoming increasingly important in bioscience research.
+This article will introduce you to mass spectrometry in biological research, explain how it works, and how it could be useful in your research.

 What Is Mass Spectrometry?

 In a nutshell, mass spectrometry accurately measures the mass of different molecules within a sample.
-Even large biomolecules like proteins are identifiable by mass, which means that biologists can perform some very interesting experiments using mass spectroscopy, potentially adding a new dimension to your research.
+Even large biomolecules like proteins are identifiable by mass, which means that biologists can perform some very interesting experiments using mass spectrometry, potentially adding a new dimension to their research.

 Yes, if you want to:

 Molecules in a sample are vaporized (converted to the gas phase by heating).
 Then, an electron beam bombards the vapors, which converts the vapors to ions.
-Because mass spectroscopy measures the mass of charged particles, neutral molecules only ions will be detection, and neutral molecules will not be seen.
+Because mass spectrometry measures the mass of charged particles, only ions will be detected, and neutral molecules will not be seen.

 Ions are created by giving electrons to a molecule (producing a negatively charged ion) or taking electrons away from a molecule (producing a positively charged ion).

-Note: a sample can only be analyzed by mass spectroscopy if it can be vaporized without decomposing.
+Note: A sample can only be analyzed by mass spectrometry if it can be vaporized without decomposing.

 Next, the ions are sorted according to mass in two stages – acceleration and deflection.

-Acceleration is simple attraction.
+Acceleration is simply attraction.
 The positive ions created in the ionization stage accelerate towards negative plates at a speed dependent on their mass.
 In other words, lighter molecules move quicker than heavier ones.

-Deflection is the magnetic bit…the ions are then deflected by a magnetic field, and the extent of deflection is again dependent on mass.
-So, ions of different mass travel through the spectrometer at different speeds.
+Deflection is the magnetic bit.
+Here, the ions are deflected by a magnetic field, and the extent of deflection is again dependent on mass.
+So, ions of different masses travel through the spectrometer at different speeds.

 Ions of increasing mass eventually reach the detector one after another, and then it’s over to the computer to provide a spectrum.
 The output will look something like in Figure 1.